Ultimate Guide to Buying Muay Thai Protective Equipment

 There are two types of shin guards available: Velcro strap and lace-up.
 Choose the one that is most comfortable for you.
 Additionally, some shin guards are made of soft cotton and can be worn underneath your leather shin guards for extra protection.

 Muay Thai is a challenging combat sport, as you already know.
 If you’re considering it or already practicing it, you understand the difficulty involved.
-The kicks and knees in Muay Thai are powerful and can cause a significant impact.
+The kicks and knees in Muay Thai are powerful and can have a significant impact.

 That’s why you must train smart with protection and spar the same way.